texadactyl/jacotest.go/README.md

 ### Test Case Results and Reports (jacotest -x)

-The following are jacotest output:
+The following are jacotest -x output:
 * Logs of individual test cases
 * Test case summary covering all test cases
 * Optional run report suitable for viewing on github (only produced if -M is specified on the command line)